peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

   and looking for the `credential_hash` value that matches with the hash produced at the previous point;
   - evaluate the validity of the Status Assertion within the `vp_token` parameter, by checking the following items:
-    - the Issuer parameter value MUST match the one in the Digital Credential;
+    - the Issuer claim value MUST match the one in the Digital Credential;
-    - the Issued at time parameter value MUST be equal to or later than the Issued at time parameter value in the Digital Credential;
+    - the Issued at time claim value MUST be equal to or later than the Issued at time claim value in the Digital Credential;
-    - the Expiration time parameter value MUST be later than the current time;
+    - the Expiration time claim value MUST be later than the current time;
-    - the Not before time parameter value, if present, MUST be less than or equal to the current time;
+    - the Not before time claim value, if present, MUST be less than or equal to the current time;
     - the confirmation method MUST be used for the validation (eg: if it uses cryptographic material, this material must be used for the signature validation);
     - the hash of the Digital Credential MUST be produced as described in [Section 7](#status-assertion-request) and MUST match the hash contained in the Status Assertion.